Skip to next element

 This later Order of the Golden Fleece medal, currently held in the Royal Collection in England, was given to Prince Albert by the Spanish government because Queen Victoria, as a woman, was unable to accept the honor.
 To add further complication to this arrangement, it was decided that Queen Isabella of Spain, as a woman, was unable to bestow this honor in the first place.
 As such, it was decided that the Duke of Wellington would act as Isabella’s proxy as a Grandee of Spain and a Knight of the Golden Fleece to bestow the honor upon the price.
 As a lifetime favored token of the Prince, the opal Golden Fleece badge can be seen in his 1842 portrait by Franx Xaver Winterhalter.

-Royals regularly sported elaborate pins on their lapels, hats, belts and coats.
+Royals regularly sported elaborate gemstone and diamond pins on their lapels, hats, belts and coats.
 This depiction of King James I of England and VI of Scotland illustrates the emphasis on intricate ornamentation in the royal male wardrobe.
 From collars to earrings to hats, the noteworthy men of the Renaissance approached their ensembles with both creativity and importance.

 Portrait of James VI and I with the "Mirror of Great Britain" jewel in his hat.
 1604.Source.